dvankley/firefly-plaid-connector-2/README.md

 transaction will be created because the Firefly API does not support converting existing transaction types.

 ## Initial Balances
+**Note**: Given that the balance endpoint is now $0.10 per call, this feature isn't really worth using anymore.

 If `fireflyPlaidConnector2.batch.setInitialBalance` is set to `true`, the connector will try to create "initial balance" transactions for each Firefly account that result in the current Firefly balance for each account equalling the current balance that [Plaid reports](https://plaid.com/docs/api/products/balance/#accountsbalanceget) for that account.